jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

   <summary>
 Expand For Example
   </summary>
-With the background sorted, Ines has a pretty good idea about how to answer the character trait questionnaire.
+With the background sorted, Ada has a pretty good idea about how to answer the character trait questionnaire.

 <b>Appearance</b>: Rugged looking with sea weathered skin.
 She has long greasy black hair, a bony face, old linens with a torn red doublet, a straw hat, and a distinctive tattoo of a serpent wrapping around the arm with fangs bared on the hand.